The Swedish financial market

 The economic role of the financial sector

-The three main functions of the financial system are to convert savings into funding, to create the conditions for efficient processing of payments in the economy and to manage risks.
-An efficient and reliable financial system is of fundamental importance for the Swedish economy to both function and growth.
-This will ensure Sweden’s economic prosperity.
+The main functions of the financial system are to convert savings into funding, to create the conditions for efficient processing of payments in the economy and to manage risks.
+An efficient and reliable financial system is of fundamental importance for the Swedish economy to both function and grow.
 These systems consist of banks and other credit institutions, insurance companies, securities companies and other companies in the financial sector.
-The financial sector channels savings from households and companies into investment and consumption, such as the needs of households to even out consumption over the various stages of life, as well as the need for companies to finance investment.

 Types of financial enterprises

 Banks (commercial banks, foreign bank branches and savings banks) constitute the largest group of companies in the financial sector in Sweden as regards total assets and liabilities.
-The banks’ total balance sheet items were SEK 9,700 billion in 2019.
+The banks’ total balance sheet items were SEK 10,245 billion in 2021.
 Credit market companies come next after the banks in size, measured in total balance sheet items.
 Housing credit institutions are the largest group of companies among the credit market institutions.
+All the housing credit institutions are owned by banks.

 Securities companies conduct trade with securities in their own name on behalf of customers and on their own behalf, as well as commission trading.
 In this capacity they play an important role in creating an efficient market for securities.

-Mutual funds and insurance savings have for many years become some of the most important forms of household savings.
+Mutual funds and insurance savings have been among the most important forms of household savings for many years.
 Around 75 percent of the population have some of their savings in mutual funds.
 Bank savings are, however, the largest household savings type.